harvard-lil/website-static/README.md

 4. `npm start` to start the dev server
 5. View the dev server at http://localhost:8080

-## Writing blog posts

-Head to [https://blog-generator.lil.tools/](https://blog-generator.lil.tools/) to write your post in the on-screen editor.
-Use the editor's buttons, if you want the preview to work correctly.
-(Manually-entered markdown is fine, but won't render correctly here in the preview.)
-Detailed instructions are below the editor, if you are into that kind of thing.

-Hit the editor's "Preview/Download" to check your work.

-When you are satisfied, hit the "Download" button to download your draft, and follow the simple instructions to upload your draft to GitHub.

 ## Adding current affiliates

 At the moment, current staff and affiliates listed on the About page should have three sizes of photos.
 The current convention is to take a square, high-resolution grayscale image and convert it using ImageMagick.
 You can use something like this, assuming that the files are in the current working directory and named something like `firstname-lastname.jpg`: